rninne/SNCPOW/README.md

 #SNCPOW!

 SNCPOW! is a light-weight NodeJS (http://nodejs.org/) server designed to make the Service-Now admin's life much easier.

 SNCPOW! cuts the copy-paste-update out of managing your business rules, script includes, ui macros etc.

+SNCPOW! allows you to use your own script editor, and

 SNCPOW! will watch a folder of scripts for changes and send the changes to the Service-Now instance of your choice.